- The 8 parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and articles.

 Conjunctions make it possible to build complex sentences that express multiple ideas.

-“I like marinara sauce.
-I like alfredo sauce.
-I don’t like puttanesca sauce.”
 Each of these three sentences expresses a clear idea.
 There’s nothing wrong with listing your preferences like this, but it’s not the most efficient way to do it.
+Consider instead:

-In this sentence, and and but are the two conjunctions that link your ideas together.
+In this sentence, and and but are the two conjunctions linking your ideas.

 8 Articles

-Articles come in two flavors: definite articles and indefinite articles.
-And similarly to the two types of nouns, the type of article you use depends on how specific you need to be about the thing you’re discussing.
+A, the, and an are all examples of articles.
+Articles come in two types: definite articles and indefinite articles.
+Similarly to the two types of nouns, the type of article you use depends on how specific you need to be about the thing you’re discussing.

 A definite article, like the or this, describes one specific noun.